Ghostess/ghost_kernel_a52s_5g/README.md

 3. Flash the .zip file
     - If this is your first time flashing the kernel, make sure to wipe Cache/Dalvik.
 Otherwise, you can skip this step
 4. Reboot
-5. Download the KernelSU-Next manager app [here](https://github.com/KernelSU-Next/KernelSU-Next/releases) and install it
+5. Download the ReSukiSU manager app [here](https://github.com/ReSukiSU/ReSukiSU/releases) and install it
-    - If the KernelSU-Next Manager app reports "Unsupported", completely uninstall and reinstall it.
+    - If the ReSukiSU Manager app reports "Unsupported", completely uninstall and reinstall it.
 Your existing modules will be preserved

 > [!TIP]
 > Use [mountify](https://github.com/backslashxx/mountify) or [hybrid-mount](https://github.com/Hybrid-Mount/meta-hybrid_mount) as the primary metamodule.
 If your KSU modules, such as GPU or audio driver modules, don't work, it's because you don't have a [metamodule](https://kernelsu.org/guide/metamodule.html) installed.